 To be honest, only one group of people has treated me worse than the universalists and that is the satanists.

-This disparity between profession of love and the actions of hate--combined with how they undermined the preaching of the gospel by other Christians--motivated me to write refutations of the universalist position.
+This disparity between profession of love and the actions of hate, combined with how they undermined the preaching of the gospel by other Christians, motivated me to write refutations of the universalist position.
 So, I created a universalism section on my website and tackled many of the issues they raised.
 This escalated the hostility from the unies even more.
 Many of them became increasingly insulting in their posts.
-After a while, I started keeping examples of their hate-filled posts.
-The following list contains extractions from actual universalist posts that I have documented here.
-They are a sad example of some of the tactics and low-level attacks many of them tried to use to establish their doctrine that God is going to save everyone no matter what they believe or do here.
+After a while, I started keeping examples of their hate filled posts.
+The following list contains extractions from actual universalist posts that I have documented.
+They are a sad example of some of the tactics and low-level attacks many of them tried to use to establish their doctrine that God is going to save everyone, no matter what they believe or do here.

 - I was called an idiot and a dope.

-- I was told that I was worse than a liar, was a tyrant, my boss was the devil, I was a sicko, and accused of loving to see my mother burn in Hell.
+- I was told that I was worse than a liar, was a tyrant, that my boss was the devil, that I was a sicko, and accused of loving to see my mother burn in hell.

-- I was told that I was a sadist and that I was demonically controlled.
+- I was told I was a sadist and that I was demonically controlled

-- I was told that I was obsessed with my own ego and that as a Calvinist I would delight in watching people burn in Hell and that I have a sick and ungodly mindset.
+- I was told I was obsessed with my own ego, that as a Calvinist, I would delight in watching people burn in hell, and that I have a sick and ungodly mindset

-Again, the universalists had been so insulting, so condemning, so rude, and so arrogant that I was becoming preoccupied with them.
+Again, the universalists had been so insulting, so condemning, so rude, and so arrogant, that I was becoming preoccupied with them.
 It was not their arguments that gave me any trouble.
 I have refuted them -- even though they refuse to admit it.
 So, I repeat.
-I closed the board primarily because my walk with Christ was being badly affected by my trying to deal with their constant insults and personal attacks, not because I couldn't answer their objections and challenges.
-I stated this on the board when I closed it, but this information is routinely ignored by the unies who prefer to state that I closed the board because I couldn't refute their claims -- which is yet more misrepresentation of the truth.
+I closed the board primarily because my walk with Christ was being badly affected by me trying to deal with their constant insults and personal attacks, not because I couldn't answer their objections and challenges.
+I stated this on the board when I closed it but this information is routinely ignored by the unies who prefer to state that I closed the board because I couldn't refute their claims -- which is yet more misrepresentation of the truth.
 I am not surprised that they continue to misrepresent me so as to make themselves look better at my expense.
-Again, for verification of their skewed method of thought and approach to challenges, I seriously recommend that you read "More Samples of Horrible Universalist Quotes."
+Again, for verification of their skewed method of thought and approach to challenges, I seriously recommend that you to read "More Samples of Horrible Universalist Quotes".